Organizing a cluster

 Labels are used to separate an application from others inside a namespace and to group different resources together.
 Labels are key-value pairs and they can be modified, added or removed at any time.
 Labels can also be added to almost anything.

 Labels can help us humans identify resources and Kubernetes can use them to act upon a group of resources.
 You can query resources that have a certain label.
-The labels are also used by selectors when they select objects.
+The labels are also used by selectors to pick a set of objects.

-Let's look at the labels in Deployment yamls.
-This is the first yaml we created:
+Let's look at the labels in Deployment yaml file.
+This is the first yaml we created in the beginning of the part 1:

 deployment.yaml